 For a quick, 1-day pizza dough, a 30 minute autolyse will help the dough stretch when shaping.
 But when a 24 hour+ fermentation time is followed, autolyse is not advised.

 Pizza dough is a dry dough that’s kneaded gently for a fairly long time.
 It will take quite a few minutes of kneading to bring the dough together before the autolyse can start.
 After the autolyse the yeast and salt are worked into the dough and the slow kneading continues.
 It is hard to disperse the additions in a semi-developed dough, and we risk over kneading the dough.

 The other reason we don’t do this is the process of developing a pizza dough is perfect already.
-Strengthening the gliadin gluten makes it peak early and deteriorating by the time it is ready to shape.
+Strengthening the gliadin gluten makes it peak too early and will deteriorate by the time it is ready to shape.

 Making pizza is a balancing act between gluten strength, dough maturation and preventing over-oxygenation.
 To achieve the perfect pizza we need to develop the dough to reach its peak at the point that it is to be baked.